Control Node Placement and Structural Controllability of Water Quality Dynamics in Drinking Networks: Conclusions, Limitations, and Future Work

 ~ This paper proposes a framework to address the CBSP problem in WDNs.
 The problem is formulated as a set function optimization problem, aiming to select booster station geographical locations that maximizes the WQ controllability.
 By framing the problem as a set function and incorporating submodular metrics of the WQ controllability Gramian, a forward greedy algorithm is employed to determine near-optimal solutions, with a guarantee on the deviation from optimality.
 We apply this approach to case studies involving networks of various scales and analyze the sensitivity of the approach to computational parameters and operational constraints.
 This work recognizes the practical challenges of applying the method to actual networks by offering operators a scalable version of the approach.

 This proposed approach can be expanded to include additional objectives beyond maximizing WQ controllability, such as those related to cost, social factors, and other considerations.
 Moreover, scenarios involving contamination intrusions can be incorporated, with specific attention given to zones that are particularly vulnerable to such events.
 Future work will focus on addressing these limitations to further develop the approach and to consider WQ multi-species dynamics (refer to \cite{elsherifControltheoreticModelingMultispecies2023}) in the process model, which will require utilizing methods and metrics different than the ones presenting in this study to assess and quantify controllability for a nonlinear system.
+This consideration is important as noted in~\cite{fisher2019limitations}, where the author points to limitations of methods that rely on single-species quality models with linear kinetics.
+In addition, chlorine reaction and decay rates, being uncertain and variable across seasons, sources, and zones, can be represented as distinct scenarios based on calibrated values obtained from field and historical data.
+The placement problem can then be solved independently under each scenario, yielding different candidate configurations.
+The weighting technique developed in this paper, grounded in structural controllability, is subsequently used to evaluate these configurations from a graphical and structural standpoint.
+This allows the identification of node sets whose placement remains effective across a range of plausible decay conditions, without relying on precise numerical agreement.